simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

 Defining Skillsets
 ===================

-In simaple, a collection of skills available to be used is called a Client.
-Clients can be created using the ``get_client`` method.
+In simaple, a collection of skills available to be used is called an Engine.
+Engines can be created using the ``get_builder`` method.

 .. code-block:: python

-    from simaple.simulate.kms import get_client
+    from simaple.simulate.kms import get_builder
-    from simaple.data.client_configuration import get_client_configuration
+    from simaple.data.engine_configuration import get_engine_configuration
     from simaple.core.jobtype import JobType
     from simaple.core import ActionStat, Stat

-    client_configuration = get_client_configuration(JobType.archmagefb)
+    engine_configuration = get_engine_configuration(JobType.archmagefb)
     character_stat = Stat(
         INT=4932.0,
         INT_multiplier=573.0,